sci-42ver/SICP_SDF/sicp_notes.md

 - > We have already used begin implicitly in our programs [See](https://www.gnu.org/software/mit-scheme/documentation/stable/mit-scheme-ref/Sequencing.html#index-begin)
 - `make-account` uses "message-passing style" since adding op will be so easy (see exercise 2.76)
+- > Our pro-gramming language can no longer be interpreted in terms of the sub-stitution model of procedure application that we introduced in Section 1.1.5.
+  Since value is time-variant.
+  - See `((make-simplified-withdraw 25) 20)` example.
+- > e issue surfacing here is more profound than the mere breakdown of a particular model of computation. i.e. the issue in the preface of section 3.1.3.
+- > A language that supports the concept that “equals can be substituted for equals” in an expression without changing the value of the expres-sion is said to be referentially transparent.
+  IMHO i.e. not use `set!` etc. here -> `(make-decrementer 25)`
+- TODO
+  > an “identity” that is something different from the pieces of which it is composed. ... “the same” rational number.
 # Colophon
 - > is image of the engraving is hosted by J. E. Johnson of New Goland.
   [See](https://www.pinterest.com/newgottland/mechanisms/) -> [this](https://www.pinterest.com/pin/116108496617565759/)